Living paycheck to paycheck — to put simply — is the worse.

-Besides the hopelessness, you also are putting emotional stress on yourself because you are trying to figure out how you’re going to pay your bills and get by until the next pay period.
+Besides the hopelessness, you also are putting emotional stress on yourself because you are trying to figure out how you’re going to pay your bills and have enough money until the next paycheck.

 Everyone has different financial situations and circumstances that may have caused the paycheck to paycheck lifestyle, but everyone has the potential to escape it.

-Below, I want to share more about living in this financial situation and some steps you can take to start getting out of this rut.
+Below, I want to share more about fixing your financial health and some steps you can take to stop living for your next payday.